 Orders must be sent to the Publisher (Sociedad Española de Quimioterapia): [email protected]

-REQ is free of charge journal.
-Authors sign a license agreement, where authors have copyright but license exclusive rights in their article to the publisher (this includes the right for the publisher to authorize commercial use).
-In this case authors have the right to:
+All manuscripts are free open access.
+No fees for publishing an article (APCs) are charged.
+Authors sign a license-agreement, where authors have copyright but license exclusive rights in their article to the publisher (this includes the right for the publisher to authorize commercial use).

 The article is distributed under the terms of the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)(https://creativecommons.org/licenses/by-nc/4.0/).
 Authors may not use the material for commercial purposes.